World Ship Society: History

 In 1946 Michael Crowdy started a mailing list in the United Kingdom.
 In order to share a growing amount of information regarding ships, Crowdy founded the Ships News Club and published two news lists covering all ships in alphabetical order.
 These two lists, published in 1947, are acknowledged by the WSS to be the first two editions of the Marine News.

 From 50 Correspondents at the start of 1947, by the end of the year members of the Ship News Club numbered 200 and 330 in July 1948.
 Notable amongst its early members were the then editor of Jane's Fighting Ships, Francis McMurtrie, and former editor and noted naval historian Oscar Parkes.
 By February, 1949 there were members across Europe and as far away as New Zealand.

-The club's first annual general meeting was held on 23 September 1949 aboard HMS Wellington in London.
+The club's first annual general meeting (AGM) was held on 23 September 1949 aboard HMS Wellington in London.
 There it was resolved to change the name of the club to World Ship Society.
+Another proposed name discussed at the 1949 AGM was the International Shiplovers' Society.